c-marca/Thesis-Code/README.md

   - 20k imgs test split (938 MB)
   - 10k imgs val split  (469 MB)
 TOTAL: around 6 GB

+Full Wake Vision Splits are on local # TO BE UPLOADED

 Dataset shards are under a datasets directory:

 -Shards are already resized to 128x128 resolution  for memory occupation, download and training overhead considerations.